ldoocy/project_template/README.md

     * Integrating interdisciplinary research approaches to form a novel model of social behavior as a function of physical spaces and human characteristics
 2. Societal Implications
     * Improved public safety through design of spaces
-    * Application of findings to real-world settings to enhance social interaction and collaboration among people
+    * Application of findings to real-world settings to enhance social interaction among people

 ## Background